GitHub CopilotvsClaude Code

 Key Strengths

-Hybrid Retrieval System: Copilot combines semantic vector-based RAG with GitHub's sophisticated non-neural code search using BM25 sparse retrieval.
+Hybrid Retrieval System: Copilot combines semantic vector-based RAG with GitHub's non-neural code search using BM25 sparse retrieval.
 This dual approach captures both abstract semantic intent and exact lexical matches for specific variable names or identifiers.

 Known Limitations